 To insure a long, trouble-free operating life, the water heaters covered in this manual are factory equipped with a powered anode system.
-The anode rods (2) are of a permanent design and do not need replacing unless damaged.
+The anode rod(s) are of a permanent design and do not need replacing unless damaged.
+Inspection and cleaning should be performed once a year.